GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/typing-indicators.md

 The configuration for placing the typing indicator can be found in the `TypingIndicatorPlacement` enum, which is part of the `Utils` class.
 By default, the placement of the typing indicator is above the composer, which is represented by the enum value `.bottomOverlay`.

-Here's an example how to change the configuration, so that the typing indicator is shown in the navigation bar.
+Here's an example of how to change the configuration, so that the typing indicator is shown in the navigation bar (represented by the `TypingIndicatorPlacement` enum value `.navigationBar`).

 ```swift
 let utils = Utils(typingIndicatorPlacement: .navigationBar)